 Did you know that about 20% of deaths in the United States are investigated by a Coroner or a Medical Examiner?
 I first got interested when I accidentally found a Coroner’s Report for my Great Aunt, who died in 1911.
 Her cause of death was accidental and very sad.
 So I began researching Coroner Reports […]

 One of the first databases new family history researchers use is the Social Security Death Index (SSDI).
 Why?
 Because it is online and it is free.
 However, the SSDI has some distinct drawbacks because of some of its inconsistencies.
-This Quicksheet explains the background of the SSDI, what data is in it, the inconsistencies, and […]
+This article explains the background of the SSDI, what data is in it, the inconsistencies, and […]

 One of the best documents for information about your ancestor is an Alien Registration Affidavit.
 It only was completed by about 500,000 people starting in November 1917.
 It was to identify German people in the U.S. who were not naturalized and hence may have allegiance to Germany rather than the U.S. It was required of […]

-This is going to be a different kind list of items for new (and newish) genealogy researchers and family historians.
+This is going to be a different kind of list of items for new (and newish) genealogy researchers and family historians.
 I am not going to try to suggest how or what to research.
 There are tons of places for you to find information about researching.
-But hopefully, this list will help you in a different […]
+But hopefully, this list will help you in a […]